puyion/change_gravity/README.md

 -the main tilemap is for the actual collisions but it is hidden because the parallax backgrounds are always at the back of every object

--added orbs that change gravity if you punch them

--added enemy that you can't hit but it can hurt you

--added orb that changes gravity of just the enemy
+-punching orbs change gravity of player (blue) or enemy (red)

+-enemies can hurt player but can be despawned by punching

+-added health bar and potions to regenerate health

+-player can't die yet

 CONTROLS: